COPD Biomarker Qualification Consortium Thanks the FDA

 The Success of the COPD Biomarkers Qualification Consortium

-As of July 6, 2015, plasma fibrinogen has been qualified by the FDA as a COPD biomarker identifying patients at risk for disease worsening for inclusion in clinical trials.
-Several million dollars and countless hours from those working in the pharmaceutical industry, academic researchers and patients have been spent to create the database and do the analyses which led to approval of this first COPD “qualified” biomarker.
+As of February, 2020, plasma fibrinogen has been qualified by the FDA as a COPD biomarker identifying patients at risk for disease worsening for inclusion in clinical trials and this was the first COPD “qualified” biomarker in the US.
+The St George’s Respiratory Questionnaire (SGRQ) was subsequently accepted as a qualified measure of health status (how a patient feels).
+There are ongoing efforts to qualify exercise outcomes, blood tests and imaging biomarkers.
+Several million dollars and countless hours from those working in the pharmaceutical industry, academic researchers and patients have been spent to create the database and do the analyses which led to approval of this.

 How Do I Take Action?

-We need our entire community: patients, caregivers, physicians, researchers, nurses, respiratory therapists, pharma reps and everyone who supports COPD research to join us in bringing attention to this achievement.
+We need our entire community: patients, caregivers, physicians, researchers, nurses, respiratory therapists, pharma reps and everyone who supports COPD research to join us in bringing attention to this effort.

 Here’s how you can help: